qq431169079/wihan/README.md

 # Wihan [![Build Status](https://api.travis-ci.org/Geenkle/wihan.svg?branch=master)](https://api.travis-ci.org/Geenkle/wihan)

-Wihan is a daemon to provide WiFi access and control and hotspot capabilities.
-It is designed specifically for embedded devices (like routers running OpenWrt).
+Wihan is a WiFi gateway that provides WiFi access control to your router through captive portal.
+It is designed for OpenWrt routers but it can run on any system.
+Wihan is easy to configure and run.

 # Getting Started